lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A-Crash-Course-on-the-VIPER-Architecture.md

 1. Dependencies can only be explicit in one direction: towards the centre.
 2. Data must be copied from layer to layer as values or structs of values

-Entities are at the centre.
+Entities are at the centre of the diagram.
 In order to access the Entities, the EntityGateway must be injected into the Use Case.
 In order to remove the explicit dependency of the UseCase on the EntityGateway, the gateway is implemented as a protocol.

 In order to transmit the results of the UseCase to the ViewController, they must be first sent to the Presenter.
 The Presenter sends its converted results to the ViewController.
 Since these messages are moving away from the centre, the target classes are specified as protocols.